hobossa/mytest/android_kotlin_fundamentals/readme.md

         - Add "start" and end" in addition to "left" and "right".
         - For example, use both android:paddingLeft and android:paddingStart.
 - A [chain](https://developer.android.com/training/constraint-layout/#constrain-chain) is a group of views that are linked to each other with bidirectional constraints.
+- Data binding has the following benefits:
+    - Code is shorter, easier to read, and easier to maintain than code that uses findByView().
+    - Data and views are clearly separated.
+This benefit of data binding becomes increasingly important later in this course.
+    - The Android system only traverses the view hierarchy once to get each view, and it happens during app startup, not at runtime when the user is interacting with the app.
+    - You get type safety for accessing views.
+(Type safety means that the compiler validates types while compiling, and it throws an error if you try to assign the wrong type to a variable.)

 - https://codelabs.developers.google.com/codelabs/kotlin-android-training-data-binding-basics/index.html#0